erithion/tiril/README.md

 </details>

-* Memrise allows you to add your own custom columns.
-It is for you to decide what will be in every column
+Memrise allows you to add your own custom columns.
+It is for you to decide what to put in every column
 <details>
  <summary>Click to see the gif-image</summary>